marksolly/code-index-mcp/README.md

 ## Overview

-Code Index MCP is a [Model Context Protocol](https://modelcontextprotocol.io) server that bridges the gap between AI models and complex codebases.
+Code Scope MCP is a [Model Context Protocol](https://modelcontextprotocol.io) server that bridges the gap between AI models and complex codebases.

 When codebases grow large or when working across multiple repos it can be difficult for AI code assistants to understand the full scope of requests or the full impact of changes they make.

-This MCP server maintains an index your code base and makes fast, token effient, code-graph search tools available.
+This MCP server maintains an index your code base and makes fast, token efficient, code-graph search and reporting tools available.

 ## Use Cases

+Helps your AI tools answer these questions:

+- Where is the thing the user is asking about?
+- How does this thing relate to the codebase?
+- What are the consequences of changing this thing?

 ### Discovery